-No additional deductions, or upward adjustments, to individual metrics or overall performance payout were made by executive management, the Compensation Committee, or full Board of Directors.
+No additional deductions, or upward adjustments, to individual metrics or overall performance payout were made by executive management, the Compensation

+Committee, or full Board of Directors.

-1.3.8 2024 STIP Metric Ties to Other Metrics
+1.3.8 Current Year STIP Metric Ties to Other Metrics

 Rationale: Understand how an electrical corporation's Executive Compensation Structure metrics relate to its WMP, SPMs and SOMs.
-The CPUC requires PG&E, SCE, Southern California Gas Company (SoCalGas) and SDG&E (collectively the investor-owned utilities or IOUs) to annually report on 32 safety performance metrics (SPMs) to measure achieved safety improvements.
-Additionally, the CPUC adopted 32 Safety and Operational Metrics (SOMs) for PG&E to be used in accordance with the approved PG&E's post-bankruptcy reorganization plan.
+The CPUC requires PG&E, SCE, Southern California Gas Company (SoCalGas) and SDG&E (collectively the investor-owned utilities or IOUs) to annually report on safety performance metrics (SPMs) to measure achieved safety improvements.3 Additionally, the CPUC adopted Safety and Operational Metrics (SOMs) for PG&E4 to be used in accordance with the approved PG&E's post-bankruptcy reorganization plan.5

-Instructions: For each metric included in the 2024 STIP, all electrical corporations must indicate whether the metric is tied to its WMP (and the associated initiative number) and whether the metric is similar in nature to SPM metrics (and the associated SPM number).
+Instructions: For each metric included in the STIP for the current year, all electrical corporations must indicate whether the metric is tied to its WMP (and the associated initiative number) and whether the metric is similar in nature to SPM metrics (and the associated SPM number).
 PG&E must also indicate whether the metric is similar in nature to SOM metrics (and the associated SOM number).
 For metrics similar in nature to a SOM, PG&E must explain any differences between its calculation of that metric and the required SOM method of calculation of that metric.
-Other electrical corporations may also indicate whether each metric included in the 2024 STIP is similar in nature to SOM metrics and to explain any differences between their calculation of that metric and SOM method of calculation of the metric.
+All other electrical corporations must also indicate whether each metric included in the STIP for the current year is similar in nature to SOM metrics and to explain any differences between its calculation of that metric and SOM method of calculation of the metric.